 - Malnutrition and dehydration.
 Make sure your loved one has adequate access to quality food and water (or feeding tubes, if necessary).
 Watch for evidence of dry lips or weight loss.

-Arizona Elder Abuse and Neglect: Who’s Liable?
+Elder Abuse & Neglect in Arizona: Who’s Liable?

-If an elder is abused in a health care or nursing home setting, the facility may be liable for a number of reasons:
+If an elder is abused in a healthcare or nursing home setting, the facility may be liable for a number of reasons:

 - Negligent hiring